KMRH47/fast-youtrack/README.md

    - Encrypted with your passphrase and saved to `user/<subdomain>/.token`
 4. ✨ Enjoy!

-If `.key` or `.token` is missing/invalid, a friendly error dialog is shown and the app exits cleanly.
+If `.key` or `.token` is missing/invalid an error will pop up and guide you.

 ## About